 Step 3: APPLICATION FEE

 The full application fee is due in 7 days after your application is submitted and your application will not be considered until the full payment has been received.

 Step 4: Submit Your Application and Monitor Results

-You will receive an application number which you can use to log on and review your status.
+After you submit your application, you will receive an application number which you can use to log on and review your application status.

 All applicants will be notified before the end of March.
 Students will normally be expected to enter the program in the fall semester of the year they apply.